frehman/restful-express-starter/README.md

 # restful-express-starter
-Starter project for restful api with express
+Starter project for RESTful api with Express